9 Dangerous Bacteria that Are Harmful to Humans

 The majority cause common diseases that put lives at risk if we don’t treat them.

-In addition, this list also indicates the need for medical laboratories to find new antibiotics to combat each threat.
+In addition, this list also indicates the need for medical laboratories to find new antibiotics to combat each threat in an effective way.

-- It starts with aggressive pneumonia accompanied by a powerful urinary tract infection.
+- It starts with aggressive pneumonia accompanied by a strong urinary tract infection.

-- As a result, finding drugs to fight this bacteria is a high priority in laboratories.
+- As a result, finding better drugs to fight this bacteria is a high priority in laboratories.

 2. Pseudomonas aeruginosa

 The attacks from this pathogen are various.
 Because of this, they’re sometimes difficult to identify.

 - This dangerous bacteria is related to patients with AIDS and cystic fibrosis.

 - In addition, it also can begin with a simple dermatitis or by ingesting contaminated water.

 Its grave danger is in its capacity to reproduce in people who have AIDS.
 At the same time, this tends to cause pulmonary complications and strong infections for persons who are compromised with another virus.

 This bacteria is in a family of microorganisms whose diseases basically affect the digestive and excretory system (in other words, the colon, the stomach, and the intestines).

 - In fact, this group of dangerous bacteria is responsible for infantile gastroenteritis, salmonella, typhoid fever, and dysentery.